Careers in Semiconductor Industry: Skills, Roles, and Industry Trends Explained

 Major Areas Within the Industry

-Why Careers in Semiconductor Industry Matter
+Careers in the Semiconductor Industry Have Impact

-Industries That Depend on Semiconductors
+Industries Relying on Semiconductors

 • Consumer electronics